ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 The **aetheric geography** of Resonantia.
 Where myth meets battlefield.
 Where emotion becomes environment.
-Where the Broken learn to fight in the terrain of their own hearts.
+Where the Broken learn to fight in the terrain of their own hearts

 ---

 ## SCROLL 007 — THE PATH OF THE BROKEN

-*From Fragmentation to Resonance*
+From Fragmentation to Resonance*

 Every Operative begins as one of the **Broken**.